kevinschmidt2018/digitalframeworks/assignment3.md

 1989|85|63|22|10|Yes|No
 Reputation|51|40|11|TBD|TBD|TBD

 I will collect the data from past tour schedules to see how many stops were in the U.S. compared to overseas.
-I will collect nominations and wins from Swift's various records and albums from recored from the Recording Academy.
+I will collect nominations and wins from Swift's various records and albums from records from the Recording Academy.